 It’s important to find a therapy type that suits your needs and preferences so that I can go over all the possible therapy approaches with you and braid them together in ways that we feel will be effective.
 My integrative approach allows us to change things if an approach is not working or you need a boost.
 Therapy for depression can be a stand-alone service or part of a more comprehensive therapy plan designed to address other challenges and goals as well.
 If major depressive disorder treatment is needed, we’ll go over a more comprehensive and urgent plan.

-In another post, I discuss how you can choose the best treatment for depression for your unique needs.
+In other posts, I discuss how you can choose the best treatment for depression for your unique needs and therapy for anxiety and depression, which often co-occur.

 Next Steps